alces-software/adminware/README.md

 # A flag stating that this tool's command is only to be ran in an interactive
 # shell.
 It's value must be "True" for this to take effect.
 If a tool marked as
-# interactive only is ran as part of a namespace or on more than one node an error
+# interactive only is ran as part of another tool or on more than one node an error
 # will be thrown.
 interactive: True